Wills, Trusts, & The Estate Planning Process in New York

 Posted On January 2, 2024

-Engaging in proactive estate management, both during your lifetime and after, offers numerous benefits.
-In this article, we will explore the difference between trusts and wills, which are essential estate planning tools, that can provide security and advantages for you and your family, safeguarding the value of your estate.
-At New York Legacy Lawyers, our team of New York estate planning lawyers may be able to help you navigate this complex process, ensuring the protection of your assets and the fulfillment of your wishes.
-Contact us today at (718)713-8080 to schedule a consultation.
+Engaging in proactive estate management offers numerous benefits.
+Understanding the difference between trusts and wills, which are essential estate planning tools, can provide security and advantages for you and your family, safeguarding the value of your estate.
+At New York Legacy Lawyers, our team of New York estate planning lawyers can assist you in this process, helping to protect your assets and fulfill your wishes.

 What is Estate Planning?